 Personally, I would say that only 3 minutes of searching before I popped up is great exposure to my work!

 Seriously though, this response was so unprofessional and disrespectful that I was left dumbfounded.
 Any Creative Director who would reply to an artist in this way has absolutely no respect for any artist, whether they work digitally or otherwise.

 Could I just let this go and chalk it up to another day for any artist?

 Not this time.
-This time I'm sharing my experience with other artists, warning them to stay away from any offer made by Roy Torres of Grey Advertising and people like him who make similar, hollow offers.
+This time I'm sharing my experience with other artists, warning them to stay away from any offer made by people who make similar, hollow offers.